Post-Master's Degree Fellowship Program

 Berklee provides computer support, library privileges, and access—in accordance with college guidelines—to recording studios (with a limited number of hours), rehearsal spaces, and private lesson rooms.
 When possible, office space will also be provided.

 This is a highly competitive program.
 Applicants must have completed their master’s degree during the previous academic year.
 Applicants must demonstrate significant achievement as well as significant promise.
 Applicants should be comfortable working in an international community of artists, musicians, and scholars.
-Additional information on application procedures will be shared during the spring semester.

 Upon completion of the program, students will: